 Four marine-diesel engines producing at total of 33,600kW will power the vessel to a service speed of 22.5 knots.
 Waste heat from the engines will be recovered and used to heat the vessel, and the exhaust system will be fitted with scrubbers in order to reduce emissions.
 W.B.
 YEATS will operate between Dublin and Cherbourg from mid-July 2018 until the end of September, when she will replace EPSILON opposite ULYSSES on the Dublin – Holyhead route while the fast-craft DUBLIN SWIFT goes off-service for her winter layover.
 EPSILON will then become the sole Ireland – France ship, offering three round trips a week between Dublin and Cherbourg, for the remainder of 2018.

 W.B.
-YEATS was designed in-house by Flensburger Schiffbau-Gesellschaft to the requirements of Irish Ferries.
+YEATS was designed in-house by Flensburger Schiffbau-Gesellschaft and tailored to the requirements of Irish Ferries.